By Janet K. Keeler

 Boyd Hill Nature Preserve is a 245-acre park nestled in the middle of residential neighborhoods south of downtown St. Petersburg.
 Boyd Hill has long been a favorite spot for locals to escape city traffic and get closer to nature.
 Generations of children have attended summer camps there.
 Classes, talks and guided walks make Boyd Hill attractive to tourists, too.
 There are six miles of trails and boardwalks through hardwood hammocks, sand pine scrub, swamp woodlands, willow marsh and along the shore of Lake Maggiore.
 Consider joining a guided paddling trip on the lake, too.
 Visitors learn about the critters that live at Boyd Hill, among them birds of prey and gators on guided walks.
 There are activities for children, too, and visits from noted naturalists.

 At the top of Tampa Bay is the city of Oldsmar and its many parks.
-Explore Oldsmar is an 11-mile network of trails that connects 10 city parks.
+The Oldsmar Trail is an 11-mile network of trails that connects 10 city parks.
 The connector trail is for joggers, walkers, bicyclers and skaters, and some of the parks have kayak and canoe launches.
 The Oldsmar parks have many different features, among them bicycle fix-it stations at R.E.
 Olds Park and the Oldsmar Sport Complex, which makes sense since the main attraction there is a BMX track.

 Mobbly Bayou Wilderness